fisakhan/TinyML-From-Scratch/README.md

 To follow the practical engineering applications and step-by-step tutorials detailed in this book, you will need to configure a foundational hardware and software ecosystem.

 ### 1. Hardware Checklist
 * **Microcontroller:** **Arduino Nano 33 BLE Sense (Recommended)**.
 This specific board is selected because it integrates multiple onboard sensors natively, allowing you to focus immediately on edge data collection without wiring complex external circuits.
+This repository has been tested with):
+  * Arduino Nano 33 BLE Sense Lite
+  * Arduino Nano 33 BLE Sense Rev2 (IMU-based examples)
 * **USB Cable:** A high-quality Micro-USB cable that explicitly **supports data transfer** (not a standard charge-only cable).
 * **Host Machine:** A development computer running Windows, macOS, or Linux.
 * **Mobile Device:** A smartphone (iOS or Android) used for the mobile Edge AI scaling benchmarks in Chapter 11.